 Saxifrages are basal leaved plants with a tall leafless flower stalk.
 The Eastern Swamp Saxifrage is a native perennial herb.

-The leaves are all in a basal rosette at ground level, hairy on both sides and margins, fleshy, lance shaped, obtuse at the top and narrow at the base to an indistinct stalk.
+The leaves are all in a basal rosette at ground level, hairy on both sides and on the margins, fleshy, lance shaped, obtuse at the top and narrow at the base to an indistinct stalk.

 The flowers can number 30 to 50+ and are 5-part, each about 1/4 inch wide, the five creamy or whitish petals, without spots, lance shaped and outward spreading.
 The sepals are green, more triangular and reflexed.
 The 10 stamens have flattened filaments and orangish color anthers creating a club shape; the ovary parts are green with two pistils that are joined together for the lower half of their length.
 The calyx tube is nearly free from the ovary.
 In a few Eastern states of the U.S. a purple-petaled version may occasionally be found.